 - Sustain, enhance, and restore wildlife habitat and provide for the needs of species of local and regional priority as determined through collaboration with the State of Alaska, U.S. Fish & Wildlife Service, and other partners.

-- Work through the NEPA process to ensure negative wildlife and habitat impacts are addressed in BLM-authorized actions through avoidance, minimization, and mitigation.
+- Work through the National Environmental Policy Act (NEPA) process to ensure negative wildlife and habitat impacts are addressed in BLM-authorized actions through avoidance, minimization, and mitigation.

 - Inventory and monitor species populations and habitat, as well as the success of actions, projects, and treatments in areas targeted for habitat conservation and restoration and ensuring consistent methodologies in delineating habitat and deriving population estimates.